 When fisherman Charlie O’Malley caught a lobster it was a rare one indeed – the odds of netting an incredibly rare ghost lobster is believed to be an astronomical 1 in a 100 million.
 It’s estimated that only 1 in 100 million lobsters are albino, entirely lacking in colored pigments.

 The lucky lobster was donated to the Achill Experience which has since become a haven for rare and unusual lobsters.
 Two more lobsters, orange and blue coloured, have since been found off the Irish coast and escaped the lobster to put to find a new home in the aquarium.

 5. The Worm Hole – a natural wonder at the edge of Ireland

 The Worm Hole (Poll na bPeist) an extremely curious feature on Inis Mór looks anything but natural – but this perfectly rectangular shaped hole was shaped by the power of the Wild Atlantic.
 Below its steep sides the ocean ebbs and flows inside a cave at the bottom of the cliffs south of Dún Aonghasa on Inis Mór.

-The enigmatic Worm Hole is a popular tourist spot and the location for the Red Bull Cliff Diving event that takes place this weekend.
+The enigmatic Worm Hole is a popular tourist spot and the location for the Red Bull Cliff Diving event that took place last year.